 Green certification of cleaning products should not be used as a form of backdoor product regulation without accountability.

 All cleaning products should be shown to be useful in the process of effective cleaning as part of certification.
 This is currently not happening.

-The potential consequences of green cleaning standards to public health protection are enormous.
+The potential consequences of green cleaning standards for public health protection are enormous.
 Whatever standard and product recommendation and selection that comes out of the certification process should be based on a highly visible and comprehensive risk-benefit analysis.